Vaccines independent medical education

 General vaccination topics

-- Societal and economic barriers for providers and population to vaccine uptake for all ages (in particular for adolescents, adults and elderly)
+- Societal and economic barriers for providers and population to vaccine uptake for all ages (in particular for adolescents, adults and older adults)

 - Innovative solutions for educational activities aiming to increase vaccine awareness and acceptance in all ages

-- Immunosenescence and how it impacts the immune response to vaccines of elderly vs young people
+- The aging parameters of the immune system (immunosenescence) and how they impact the immune response to vaccines of older adults vs young people

-- Impact of communication interventions on vaccination using new digital platforms
+- Impact of communication interventions on vaccine uptake using new digital platforms, in particular in pregnant women and adults/older adults

 - Immunity of pregnancy and how that relates to vaccination